turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 ```

 ## It's a wrap folks...
 That was longer than expected, but time flies by when you are having fun.
+We learned about staking on NEAR.
+We implemented
-We did a little design, coding, and even testing
+the Fungible Token Core Standard (NEP-141) for the STAKE contract.
+We did a some design, coding, and even testing in Rust.
-in Rust.
 Along the way we also got a little taste of how cross contract calls and promises work on NEAR using NEAR Rust SDK.
+I also
+showed you some tricks I picked up to unit test cross contract calls and callbacks.
+Finally, you got a chance to earn some
+NEAR while learning with us.

 ## What's Next ...
+When I first introduced the Fungible Token Core Standard (NEP-141), I mentioned that was only a piece of the possible.
+Account registration and metadata are required for the full solution.
+The community has been busy working on the new
+[Account Registration Standard][19] and we have entered finalization step.
+In the next tutorial, I will present to you
+the new Account Registration Standard API.

 [1]: https://github.com/oysterpack/oysterpack-near-stake-token
 [2]: https://github.com/near/core-contracts/tree/master/staking-pool